• Skip to primary navigation

 Instructions

-• In a large mixing bowl, whisk in the cooled melted butter with the light brown and granulated sugars until well combined.
-Whisk in the egg, egg yolk, molasses vanilla extract until smooth and well combined.
+• Cream in the egg, egg yolk, molasses and vanilla extract until smooth and well combined.

-• Stir the dry ingredients into the wet a little at a time until just combined.
+Mix the dry ingredients into the wet a little at a time until just combined.
 I like to do this about ¼ of the dry ingredients at a time.

 • Using a medium cookie scoop (2 tablespoons, 30 ml), scoop the oatmeal cookie dough and place the cookie dough balls onto the lined baking sheet about 3 inches ( 8 cm) apart.

-• Bake at 350 F (177 C) for 10 -12 minutes or until the edges of the cookies are set and the centers are slightly puffed.
+Bake at 350 F (177 C) for 10 -12 minutes or until the edges of the cookies are set and the centers are slightly puffed.

-Cool the chewy oatmeal cookies on the baking sheet for 3 - 4 minutes.
+• Cool the chewy oatmeal cookies on the baking sheet for 5 minutes.
 Then transfer to a cooling rack to cool completely to room temperature.
 Make the icing while the cookies cool.

-2 cups (240 g) powdered sugar, 3 - 4 tablespoons (45 - 60 ml) milk or water
+2 cups (240 g) powdered sugar, ½ teaspoon vanilla extract , 3 - 4 tablespoons (45 - 60 ml) milk or water

 • Dip the top of each cookie in the icing.
 Gently shake the excess icing off the cookie.
-Return the cookie with icing to the cooling rack to fully set and enjoy!
+Return the cookie with icing to the cooling rack to fully set and enjoy.

 Notes

-Store: Place the frosted oatmeal cookies in an airtight container.
+Store: Place the iced oatmeal cookies in an airtight container.
 Store at room temperature for up to 5 days.
 Transfer the cookies to the fridge for up to another 5 days.
 If you would like to store the iced oatmeal cookies for longer, I recommend freezing them.

 did you make this recipe?tag @olivesnthyme on Instagram